 Rats live near people and take advantage of all available resources to survive and even thrive.
 It is estimated in some cities that the rats out number the people.

-Rat control often requires professional help to quickly eliminate the threat of damage and disease.
+Rat Removal often requires professional help to quickly eliminate the threat of damage and disease.
 You can count on the experts at Miami Wildlife Control to provide effective and guaranteed rat, mice, and rodent control.
 Give us a call today!
 1-786-245-0391

 Shortly after an animal dies the decomposition process begins.
 The body’s own chemicals and enzymes will begin to break down its tissue which is then followed by bacteria and even scavengers such as insects and other animals.
 This process produces the gases that are released as the strong odors we smell when near a dead animal.
 Depending on the weather, an animal may die and go unnoticed for a period of time before you begin to smell an odor.
 This difference in time vs. noises that were previously heard (if heard at all) often leaves homeowners confused as to what the source of the odor may be.
 The odor may even come and go at times making it difficult to locate the source.
 Regardless of when the animal died, the odors associated with it don’t always go away without removing the carcass as moisture may cause the odor to return even after a very advanced stage of decomposition is reached.